ka1130/just-sudo-it/_posts/2017-03-24-the-boids-plan.md

 ## Stage 8: Adding controls

+At this point I can hand over the control to the user, letting them decide on the boids' amount, speed, distance etc. I will need a way to get data from the user: it can be a set of range sliders, buttons or other types of inputs.

 ## Stage 9: First roadblock

+Time for a first roadblock!
+I will put a static circle imitating an obstacle and write a function that steers boids away of it.
+More calculations ahead...

 ## Stage 10: Dynamic roadblocks on user’s click

+Now that I have a working roadblock, I will put the user in charge of adding and deleting the roadblocks.
+Guess the simplest option will be by clicking on the canvas to create a roadblock, then another click on the roadblock created would delete it.
+I may want to change the way the roadblocks look, perhaps add some randomness here too.

 ## Stage 11: Getting it nice!

+Once all is working fine and tested, I'll get back to my Sass and add some styling so that the whole thing simply looks good.
+It's also time to develop the aside part, put some more information here and maybe think of some kind of introductory part that tells the story behind the project.
+I hope to get back to this point before the planned 10 weeks pass.

+## Where am I now?

+At this moment things are going quite fine.
+I got to the Stage 6 and the boids are flying as planned.
+You can check the current status [here](https://ka1130.github.io/Boids/src/).
+In case you were curious, all the code goes to a [GitHub repo](https://github.com/ka1130/Boids).
+Wish me good luck! :)